You may be eligible for the Underage Alcohol Diversion Program. If you qualify, you can avoid a conviction on your record.

 To be considered for the program, you must:

-- Be a first offender – absolutely no felony convictions, no drug convictions, no alcohol- related convictions or serious misdemeanor convictions, NOT CURRENTLY IN OR HAVING COMPLETED A DIVERSION PROGRAM OR BENEFITTED FROM AN EXPUNGEMENT.
+- Be a first offender – absolutely no felony convictions, no drug convictions, no alcohol- related convictions or serious misdemeanor convictions, NOT CURRENTLY IN OR HAVING COMPLETED A DIVERSION PROGRAM OR BENEFITTED FROM A RECORD SEALING.

 - Have no pending cases.